microsoft/pi-azure-recipes/01_iot/readme.md

 1. Press *F1* to open the command palette, search for and select *Azure Functions: Deploy to function app*

-    > Note: this will create a few resources in your azure subscription
+    > Note: this will create a few resources in your Azure subscription

-1. Give your function app a name
+1. Select "Create new Function App in Azure" and give your function app a name

 1. Select Python 3.8